 Mark your calendars for the 16th Annual Park Slope Bluegrass / Old Time Music Jamboree

 For more than a decade, Park Slope has become the focal point of American traditional music when the Park Slope Bluegrass & Old-Time Jamboree takes place.
 The sounds of banjos, fiddles, mandolins, guitars and big upright basses echo through the “hills and hollers” of Brooklyn in this celebration, conference and music festival.
 The Jamboree attracts more than 700 musicians and fans of old-time and bluegrass music.
-2013 marked the 20th anniversary as a bandleader of Jamboree founder, James Reams.
-In 2014 we celebrated the 15th anniversary of the Jamboree.
-You won’t want to miss next year’s event!
+The Jamboree celebrated it’s 15th year in 2014…you won’t want to miss what happens in 2015!

 Held at the historic meeting house and surrounding gardens of the Brooklyn Society for Ethical Culture on Prospect Park West near 2nd Street, the Jamboree kicks off with a high-energy bluegrass concert on Friday night by James Reams & The Barnstormers, the band that the New York Daily News called “New York City’s bluegrass icons.”
 This internationally known bluegrass band plays bluegrass music the old-fashioned way, reminiscent of the way the founders of the genre played it – Bill Monroe, Flatt & Scruggs and other “pioneers” of the music.
 James Reams fronts a band that has garnered nominations from the International Bluegrass Music Association and critical acclaim from every major bluegrass and roots-music publication.